Char2sGu/layout-projection/packages/angular/README.md

 </mat-list>
 ```

 Now animations declared on `<mat-list>` and any elements under `<mat-list>` will be scoped to the animation scope we just declared.
-Note that animation scopes declared in an component are also scoped to the component, thus we cannot use animation scopes declared in parent components.
+Note that animation scopes declared in an component are also scoped to the component, thus we should not be able to use animation scopes declared in parent components without [sharing the animation scope](#shared-animation-scope).

 We can also choose to attach the directive to an `<ng-container>` if there is no container elements available to attach to: